Passing the Stock Photo Exam

 2

-So, you have already registered and are eager to start your journey in earning money through microstock.
+So, you have already registered and are eager to start your way of earning money through microstocks.
 However, most stock agencies also require passing an exam to check your qualifications.
-Moreover, the entrance exam at the stock agency must be taken at the agencies that are priorities for microstockers in terms of earningShutterstock, iStockPhoto, Stockxpert, 123RF.
-Some microstocks (Fotolia, BigStockPhoto) will simply ask you to take a small theoretical test.
-And while the stock agency websites provide information needed to pass the exam, it wouldn’t hurt to get a little insight on how to select exam works for the stock agency, I think this information will be useful later when working with stock agencies.
+Moreover, the entrance exam at the stock agency must be taken at the agencies that are priorities for microstockers in terms of earning – Shutterstock, iStock, and 123RF.

-The main and first problem for a beginner microstocker is selecting exam works for the stock agency.
+The main problem for a beginning microstocker is selecting exam works for the stock agency.
 Many photographers and illustrators, when starting to select works and reviewing their existing portfolio, suddenly realize that they don’t have that many quality works that meet the requirements of stock agencies for the exam, or even none at all… But this is, in principle, a standard mismatch in approaches to work quality.
-For photographers or illustrators, the main criterion for assessing work quality is its high artistic level, as well as uniqueness and an original perspective in execution.
-However, microstocks, as platforms selling photographs and illustrations, primarily define work quality by its commercial value and technical quality.
-Please do not forget about this to avoid bitter disappointments and grievances in the future.
-After all, in essence, stock agencies on the internet, if abstracted, are not an art gallery.
-Stock agencies act as our commercial agents, interested in sales volumes and aware of what is most in demand in the market.
-Therefore, large microstocks select what sells well, on which one can earn in the long term.
-Do not forget about this.

-In general, initially, illustrators find it much easier to pass the exam at the stock agency.
+Initially, illustrators often find it easier to pass stock agency exams.
 This is because a significant portion of the requirements placed on photographs is lifted.
 Additionally, in the illustration segment, there is a lower level of competition and a higher demand for illustrations (in relation to photographs).
-So, if you equally possess the talents of a photographer and the skills of an illustrator, try to include more illustrations in your exam batch of works.
-This will help you when passing the exam.
-However, this rule does not apply to veterans among microstocks – the iStockPhoto stock agency.
-Since iStock has set 2 separate exams for photographers and illustrators (3 works each), there won’t be any cheating there :).

 Here, in my opinion, are the types of works that should not be shown to stock agency inspectors during the exam:

 1. Photographs or illustrations that contain objects of someone else’s copyright.
-This includes photographs of other artists’ works, some famous modern architectural structures, registered logos and trademarks, items of recognizable design, vehicle numbers and names.
+This includes photographs of other artist’s works, some famous modern architectural structures, registered logos and trademarks, items of recognizable design, vehicle numbers, and names.
 By the way, pay attention to the fact that stock agency inspectors are very attentive to such details and may often notice subtleties that you did not.

-2. Photographs and illustrations featuring recognizable faces or other body parts by which a person can identify themselves (tattoos, piercings, etc.), unless you have a signed Release with that person; they will not pass the exam either.
+2. Photographs and illustrations featuring recognizable faces or other body parts by which a person can identify themselves (tattoos, piercings, etc.) unless you have a signed Release with that person; they will not pass the exam either.
 A Release (model release) is a one-page contract between the photographer and the model, bearing their signatures, as well as the witness’s signature.
 The Release serves as proof of the model’s consent to the sale of photographs and illustrations using the model’s face and other body parts.

 3. Technically substandard photographs and illustrations.
-First and foremost, this includes photographs with a high level of noise, out-of-focus images, the presence of chromatic aberrations or artifacts due to high JPEG compression.
+First and foremost, this includes photographs with a high level of noise, out-of-focus images, and the presence of chromatic aberrations or artifacts due to high JPEG compression.
 Additionally, poor lighting, low contrast, and other gross exposure and composition errors fall into this category.

 4. Do not send photographs taken with the camera’s built-in flash “head-on.”
 With rare exceptions, this does not justify itself and will not add to your professionalism in the eyes of inspectors.